5 Easy Ways to Force Quit an App on Mac [2023]

 Here's how:

-2. Find the misbehaving app and all its processes.
+2. Identify the troublesome app and its processes.

 3. Highlight them and click the Stop button at the top of the window.